RavDark1979/DjangoPlants/README.md

 5. Use the command python manage.py runserver to start the app.
 6. Enjoy.

-The app can be run via Pycharm Terminal by standard command: "python manage.py runserver" The app has a very intuitive menu and easily allows to add, view and modify specific fiels.
+The app has a very intuitive menu and easily allows to add, view and modify specific fiels.

 ![Zrzut ekranu z 2022-06-25 22-50-37](https://user-images.githubusercontent.com/66016783/175791229-864e97a5-dbce-4016-ba0d-5606c08d6300.png)